Microbial-Ecology-Group/AMRplusplus_bioinformatic_workshop/lessons/Installing_R_and_RStudio.md

-# Lesson 1 - "Getting set up"
+# "Getting set up with R and R studio"

 ## Learning objectives
 * Describe R, RStudio, and environment.